Atlas548/Challenge-1/README.md

 # Changelog

 * Changed title from "website" to "Horiseon"
-* Optomized index.html by implementing appropriate semantic elements such as Header, Footer, Nav, Section to the nessisary locations.
+* Optomized index.html by implementing appropriate semantic elements such as Header, Footer, Nav, Section to the necessary locations.
+* Updated & added necessary alt attributes
 *